Header background Image

 Lake Michigan at sunset.

-Spartans Making A Difference: Juvenile Sea Lamprey
+Spartans Making A Difference: Sea pests, smart tanks, and digital defense

 This week’s articles by MSU faculty, specialists and students making a difference feature juvenile sea lamprey, aquaculture, and an Internet of Things-based disease forecaster.